t9k/user-docs/docs/tool/tensorstack-sdk/api/t9k/ah/login.md

 * **requests.HTTPError**

-    Unable to connect to server.
+    Unable to connect to the server.